 - 7. Where a matter arises at a meeting which directly relates to one of your Disclosable Pecuniary Interests, you must declare the interest, not participate in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
 If it is a 'sensitive interest', you do not have to declare the nature of the interest, just that you have an interest. - 8.
 Where a matter arises at a meeting which directly relates to one of your Other Registerable Interests, you must declare the interest.
-You may speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote.
-If it is a 'sensitive interest', you do not have to declare the nature of the interest.
+You may speak on the matter

-- Commented [LR1]: So we are suggesting that if the interest is not a DPI, you can stay in the room. - 9.
+- only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote.
+If it is a 'sensitive interest', you do not have to declare the nature of the interest. - 9.
 Where a matter arises at a meeting which directly relates to your financial interest or well-being or that of your partner (and is not a Disclosable Pecuniary Interest or Other Registrable Interest), you must declare the interest.
 You may speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise you must not take part in any discussion or vote on the matter.
 If it is a 'sensitive interest', you do not have to declare the nature of the interest. - 10.
-Where a matter arises at a meeting which: - a. either affects your own financial interest or well-being; or - b. directly relates to or affects a financial interest or well-being of a friend, relative, close associate to a greater extent than it affects the financial interests or well-being\of the majority of inhabitants of the borough or, where relevant, the ward affected by the decision, you must declare the interest.
+Where a matter arises at a meeting which: - a. either affects your own financial interest or well-being; or - b. directly relates to or affects a financial interest or well-being of a friend, relative, close associate to a greater extent than it affects the financial interests or well-being of the majority of inhabitants of the borough or, where relevant, the ward affected by the decision, you must declare the interest.
 Having done so, you will still be able to participate in the consideration of matter unless paragraph 11 below applies.